Joint Master of Law and Finance

 A unique, intensive three-year programme for students from diverse academic backgrounds

-The integrated Law and Finance programme combines the original courses and pedagogy of the Law School and of the School of Management and Innovation into a coherent six-semester programme, one semester of which is devoted to an internship.
+The integrated Law and Finance programme combines the original courses and pedagogy of the Law School and of the School of Management and Impact into a coherent six-semester programme, one semester of which is devoted to an internship.
 The programme is designed for students with an excellent undergraduate degree in any field.
 It is the only joint degree of its kind offered by a single institution in France.
 The first cohort will commence in September 2018.

 As there are no prerequisites in law or finance, this programme is a unique opportunity for students without prior legal or finance training to access a vast range of career opportunities in business law firms, companies, banks or regulatory bodies.
 Graduates of the programme are eligible to take the French Bar Exam.
 This Master’s degree includes Charted Financial Analyst (CFA) certification.
 Graduates who so wish can therefore also sit the Autorité des Marchés Financiers (AMF) certified exam.